rich-iannone/PuffR/README.md

 This creates an effectively empty CALMET input file in the working directory (called 'calmet_template.txt`).
 While this file is readable plaintext, it really shouldn't be modified by hand.
 Rather, a group of functions will serve to programmatically populate that input file with parameter values.
 In this way, validation of inputs can be performed at every step.

-The CALMET input file can be built up using a series of functions that address each of the input file's main sections:
+The CALMET input file can be built up using a series of functions that address each of the input file's main sections.

 ```R
 calmet_01_temporal_params()